 Brainline strives to be an innovative, quality-driven e-learning distance education institution.
-In 2022, we continue to do what we love — enabling more and more learners to achieve their National Senior Certificate through innovative distance education solutions.
+We continue to do what we love — enabling more and more learners to achieve their National Senior Certificate through innovative distance education solutions.
 This family-run business started with humble beginnings, but today, three decades later, it is one of the most prominent distance education providers in the country.
 Brainline offers a complete and comprehensive solution for children and parents alike.
 It is one of the focus areas of Brainline to ensure that they offer the best academic education to learners at an affordable and competitive price.

 The internet being connected by ‘telephone lines’ around 35 years ago gave him the idea of ‘Brainline’, connecting parents, teachers, tutors and all those interested in the academic education of the learner.
 Uncertainty over technology proved to be a constant obstacle.